 3—B. Zebras have a black base with white stripes.

 4—D. The wandering albatross has a wingspan that ranges from 8 to 11.5 feet.

-7-A: The ocean quahog lives up to 400 years versus the Galapagos tortoise that lives only 177 years.
+7—A. The ocean quahog lives up to 400 years.
+For comparison, the longest-lived Galapagos tortoise was recorded at 177 years old.

-9-B: Flamingos sleep standing up because the salt flats they live on are too caustic to sit down in.
+9—B. Flamingos sleep standing up because the salt flats they live on are too caustic for them to sit down.

-10-B: The sailfish is the fastest water animal, reaching speed up to 68 miles per hour.
+10—B. The sailfish is the fastest water animal, reaching speeds up to 68 miles per hour.